 Why do people take niacin?

 However, niacin is only effective as a cholesterol treatment at fairly high doses.
 These doses could pose risks, such as liver damage, gastrointestinal problems, or glucose intolerance.
 So don't treat yourself with over-the-counter niacin supplements.
-Instead, get advice from your health care provider, who can prescribe FDA-approved doses of niacin instead.
+Instead, get advice from your health care provider, who can prescribe FDA-approved doses of niacin instead if recommended.

 How much niacin should you take?